Techno Drive: Reception and legacy

 Game Machine listed Techno Drive as being the third most popular arcade game of August 1998.
 A reviewer for Edge described Techno Drive as being a "complete and drastic departure for Namco", and a game that distinguished itself from most other racing arcade games with its futuristic presentation and vastly-different gameplay structure.
 The reviewer said that it drastically departs from the real-world setting of Namco's previous racing games, such as the Ridge Racer series, and as such made it an intriguing title.
 Staff from Next Generation believed that Techno Drive possessed the same amount of innovation as Soulcalibur, which was released in the same time frame.
 They admired the game's stylized graphics, which they took as "a concession to the real meat of the game: technical driving ability".
 Staff also expressed disappointment towards the lack of any kind of home release.
 A writer for the Italian publication MegaConsole enjoyed Techno Drive for its immersive techno atmosphere and printer feature.
 Console Plus writers found Techno Drive to be an aesthetically-pleasing arcade game, and its unique concept made it stand out from other titles.
+VGM Online praised the soundtrack for its high production values and creativity, but criticized it for lacking variety.

 Max Krieger, the creator of the puzzle game CROSSNIQ+, credits Techno Drive for inspiring most of the look and presentation used in his game.
 A song from the game appears as a playable track in the Nintendo Switch game Taiko no Tatsujin: Drum 'n' Fun!.
 The music used for the Footwork Technique minigames was played live at Ridge Racer Night 2, a concert hosted to celebrate the 20th anniversary of Ridge Racer in 2014.
 In July 2015, Bandai Namco Entertainment announced it would cease support for Techno Drive due to a shortage of necessary parts.